mapschool/mapschool/README.md

 ##### Raster Formats

-Raster formats that aim to compact data and make it accessible fast for analysis and display.
+Raster formats aim to compact data and make it accessible fast for analysis and display.
 Some of them are geospatially-enabled versions of common image formats, [GeoTIFF](http://trac.osgeo.org/geotiff/) and JPEG2000.

 Internally, raster data formats manage two tasks - packing data into pixels, and then storing the relationship between those pixels and actual places on the globe - the 'extent' of the data.